 Pros and cons of using quick ratio

 The acid test ratio is ideal for getting a quick pulse on the business.
-While it has limitations, there’s a lot to like about its simplicity and reliability.
+While it has limitations, there’s much to like about its simplicity and reliability.

-- Easy comparison and analysis metric: The information to calculate the quick ratio is found in a single document.
+- Easy comparison and analysis metric: The quick ratio information is found in a single document.
 It uses a simple formula to deliver a snapshot of health.

 - Excludes inventory: It can take time to convert inventory into cash.
 By excluding inventory from the calculation, the quick ratio considers only the fastest paths to liquidity.

-- Considers seasonal changes: Some businesses experience cash shortfalls as a result of seasonal flux.
-With inventory excluded, the quick ratio offers a true picture of the business as it exists.
+- Considers seasonal changes: Some businesses experience cash shortfalls due to seasonal flux.
+With inventory excluded, the quick ratio offers an accurate picture of the business as it exists.

 - Requires supplement data: While the quick ratio is effective, it only reports on the ability to pay immediate liabilities.
-For a better picture of solvency, it’s important to look at every cash stream available.
+For a better picture of solvency, looking at every cash stream available is essential.